 An education that crosses disciplinary boundaries

-Our graduates don’t just learn a specialty.
-They learn to apply it to the real world through interdisciplinary research, teacher training, and professional development.
+Our graduates learn to apply what they learn in their field to the real world through interdisciplinary research, teacher training, and professional development.

 We are committed to supporting an inclusive, diverse community of students, faculty, and administrators, one in which students can thrive during their education journey, rather than just survive the process.
 Through our many programs and resources, we address the importance of nurturing communities across our university filled with a wide range of perspectives.

 We have an active community on the Blacksburg campus, which offers on-campus graduate housing, wellness programs, social activities, child care, and many other services.

 Visit this page for information on how to apply, including an instructional video about the online application process.

 Not sure what you need to begin the application process?
 Visit our Getting Ready to Apply webpage for tips and information.